 The Non-Executive Director Equity Plan (NEDP) was introduced to encourage and facilitate share ownership.
 The NEDP provides a pre-set automated mechanism for participants to acquire shares, recognising that non-executive directors can often be limited in their ability to purchase shares because of Australian insider trading laws.
-Non-executive director share rights are allocated quarterly at the same time as the underlying shares are issued to the plan's trustee.
-For Australian-based directors, these rights convert into ordinary shares each half year; and for US-based directors, these rights convert into shares or other prescribed events (with additional shares equivalent to the dividends that would have been earned and reinvested on those rights), subject to compliance with the securities trading policy.
+Non-executive director share $rights \ are \ allocated \ quarterly \ at \ the \ same \ time \ as \ the \ underlying \ shares \ are \ is sued \ to \ the \ plan's \ trustee.$ directors, these rights convert into ordinary shares each half year; and for US-based directors, these rights convert into shares at the end of the director's tenure or other prescribed events (with additional shares equivalent to the dividends that would have been earned and reinvested on those rights), subject to compliance with the securities trading policy.